kristapsbe/meteo_server/README.md

 ### Certs

-The default setup expects [ssl certificates](https://letsencrypt.org/) to already be present in the `certs` folder, and it expects `/etc/letsencrypt` to exist on the host
+The default setup expects [ssl certificates](https://letsencrypt.org/) to already be present in the `certs` folder, and it expects `/etc/letsencrypt` to exist on the host.
+Once running the HAProxy container will automatically refresh the certificate every two months.

 ```bash
 uv run certbot certonly --standalone